AI-In-Games/PDDL-Parser/src/PDDLParser/README.md

 ## Dependencies

-- ANTLR 4.13.1 runtime (for .NET builds)
+- ANTLR 4.13.1 runtime (required for both .NET and Unity)
 - .NET Standard 2.1

-For Unity builds, no runtime dependencies are needed since parser code is pre-generated.
+For Unity, the ANTLR runtime DLL (Antlr4.Runtime.Standard.dll) is included in the Unity package.